 So if your social media metrics aren’t where you want them to be, maybe I can help you see things from the other side of the monitor.

+I also consider it clickbait if your link takes me to a landing page.
 This is what I call the “Liar, liar, pants on fire!” trick.
 You promise content, but deliver a landing page that requires readers to do something to get it.
 If you want to gate your content, fine.
-But be upfront about it and invite readers to sign up for your newsletter.
-Don’t promise content and then deliver a bait-and-switch.
+But be upfront about it; don’t promise value and then pull a bait-and-switch.
+I NEVER share these, no matter how valuable I think the content may be.

 Your content is not safe for work.